-In the event of any form of isolation and loss of learning caused by Coronavirus, parents must understand that engagement in home learning is compulsory, as is the expectation that Lynsted & Norton school makes that provision available and accessible to all.
+- In the event of any form of isolation and loss of learning caused by Coronavirus, parents must understand that engagement in home learning is compulsory, as is the expectation that Lynsted & Norton school makes that provision available and accessible to all.
 However, if children themselves are too ill to attend then they should not be expected to engage in home learning.

-- We be changing how we administer any medicines within school which will suppress temperatures.
+- We have changed how we administer any medicines within school which will suppress temperatures.
 Calpol and Nurofen will reduce a child's temperature so these will only be administered for very specific, non viral-related, reasons (non-viral meaning not for general colds and viruses and obviously nothing which is related to Covid symptoms).
 Your child’s temperature will be checked prior to us administering this medication to ensure no temperature is present before administration.
 Parents must complete the Medicine Administration paperwork to enable the school to administer.